Please Like Me: Critical response

 Anthony D. Langford from AfterElton.com said that he "absolutely loved this charming series.
 It’s funny and sweet and has plenty of heart."
-He also praised Thomas's portrayal of Josh and wished that US broadcasters could emulate the show's format.
+He also praised Thomas's portrayal of Josh and wished that U.S. broadcasters could emulate the show's format.
 He later said that he would miss the show and hoped a second season would be commissioned.
 He added that he did not want to say goodbye to Josh's world.
 Andrew Mast, writing for Music.com.au, praised Briggs's "naturalistic performances" and the inclusion of accomplished actress Farr.
 He concluded that Thomas's writing was good and comedic, but the on-screen delivery did not meet his expectations.
 David Knox from TV Tonight praised the performances of many cast members.
 He opined that the dynamic between Josh and his parents created a "very rich comedic terrain" for the show.
 He added that Please Like Me displays "a confidence that delivers laughs, pathos and insight".

 Colin Vickery and Darren Devlyn from News.com.au said that it "has a sweetness that sets it apart from other boundary-pushing comedies".
 Giles Hardie from The Age praised the show for "breaking new ground" and not making stereotypes of gay characters.
 He viewed the comedy as being genuine without feeling like a sitcom.
 He noted that coming out and attempted suicide are given humour without the gags.
 Hardie concluded that Josh, his family and friends were "incredibly well" played.
 His colleague Scott Ellis believed that Please Like Me was an important show and the type of material the ABC should be investing more in.
 He also branded it "gentle" and insightful when covering "tough ground".
-Fellow critic Craig Mathieson also agreed that the show's darker moments are some of the most humorous and compared it to US show Louie.
+Fellow critic Craig Mathieson also agreed that the show's darker moments are some of the most humorous and compared it to American show Louie.
 Please Like Me received an invitation to screen at the Series Mania Television Festival in Paris.

 The A.V.
 Club regarded season 2 of Please Like Me as one of the year's best shows, praising the camera work and Josh's performance.
-The Guardian praised Please Like Me's "unconventional writing".
+The Guardian praised Please Like Mes "unconventional writing".

+The Season 3 premiere episode of Please Like Me, 'Eggplant received praise for its portrayal of a gay sex scene, described in IndieWire as "a very tender moment that is rarely afforded to queer characters in films or TV series."
+The scene is cited as a significant shift for Australian broadcast television because "the camera does not cut away," a shift compared to earlier portrayals that used "cinematographic censorship."